dojo/dojo.io/site/source/tutorials/008_animations/index.md

 ```

 {% aside 'Reminder' %}
-If you cannot see the zombies, make sure you have run `dojo build -w` to build the application and start the development server.
+If you cannot see the zombies, make sure you have run `dojo build -w` to build the application and start the local development server.
 {% endaside %}

-Refresh your browser and you should now see the left zombie moving across the screen for 2 seconds.
+Refresh your web browser and you should now see the left zombie moving across the screen for 2 seconds.

-So let's talk about the animation properties we've created here:
+Let's explore the animation properties we have created:

-- A unique id for this animation
+- A unique `id` for this animation
-- Effects array depicts the steps for the animation, in this case we're animating the `left` style from `0%` to `35%`
+- Effects array depicts the steps for the animation; here we are animating the `left` style from `0%` to `35%`
-- The timing object specifies the duration and easing effects for the animation.
-The fill param specifies that the animation should finish in it's final position
+- The timing object specifies the duration and easing effects for the animation; the fill parameter specifies that the animation should finish in its final position
 - The controls object in this case simply sets play to `true`

-{% task 'Animating our zombie on click' %}
+{% task 'Animating our zombie `onclick`' %}

-To make the zombie animate on click, we need to use our widgets state to control the `play` property of the `zombieOneMoveAnimation` object.
-We can do this by creating a `_play: boolean` property on our widget and toggling it in our zombie click function.
+To make the zombie animate on click, we use our widget's state to control the `play` property of the `zombieOneMoveAnimation` object.
+Create a `_play: boolean` property on our widget and toggle it in the zombie click function.

 {% instruction 'Edit Zombies.ts' %}